Apply design principles and advanced operations

 - Performance efficiency: Scale systems to adapt to changes in load.

 - Reliability: Design systems to recover from failures and continue to function.

 - Security: Protect applications and data from threats.

 Most business interruptions equate to some form of technical debt, or deficiency in the architecture.
 For existing deployments, systems design improvements can be viewed as payments against existing technical debt.
 For new deployments, systems design improvements can be viewed as avoidance of technical debt.
-The next section, "Automated remediation," looks at ways to address technical debt that can't or shouldn't be addressed.
+The next section shows how to deal with technical debt that can't or shouldn't be addressed.